nicolasparada/blog/content/posts/passwordless-auth-server.md

 ### Create User Handler

-I'll start coding the `createUser` handler because is the more easy and REST-ish.
+I'll start coding the `createUser` handler because is the easiest and REST-ish.

 ```go
 type User struct {